isomerpages/imda-codesg/pages/features-content/2019-01-22-never-too-old-to-code.md

 ![never-too-old-to-code](/images/stories/features/never-too-old-to-code/never-too-old-to-code2.jpg)
 <sub>Mr. William Tan volunteers as an instructor for the Taman Jurong Community Club digital making class</sub>

+ ## "There’s no ceiling to what you can learn and make...”
  With a little patience, as well as the support of their instructors and co-learners, Julie and Edward succeeded in learning micro:bit coding.
 After overcoming this challenge, Julie and Edward found that coding came much easier.
 “It felt like mental gymnastics in a way, but after you get the feel of it, it becomes easier and simpler,” said Edward.